souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 ## Reflection
 ### Computing Reflection Metadata in Code

-Some reflection methods are treated specially and are evaluated at build-time when given constant arguments.
+Some reflection methods are treated specially and are evaluated at build time when given constant arguments.
 These methods, in each of the listed classes, are:
  - `java.lang.Class`: `getField`, `getMethod`, `getConstructor`, `getDeclaredField`, `getDeclaredMethod`, `getDeclaredConstructor`, `forName`, `getClassLoader`
  - `java.lang.invoke.MethodHandles`: `publicLookup`, `privateLookupIn`, `arrayConstructor`, `arrayLength`, `arrayElementGetter`, `arrayElementSetter`, `arrayElementVarHandle`, `byteArrayViewVarHandle`, `byteBufferViewVarHandle`, `lookup`